 Ahasuerus (see ‘Wandering Jew‘)

-German term for union with Austria, or the absorption of Austria into a greater German state.
+The German term for union with Austria, or the absorption of Austria into a greater German state.
+This was achieved by the Nazi government in 1938, despite being prohibited by the Treaty of Versailles.

-Hostile or derogatory ideas or actions against Jewish people, on the basis of their race and/or religion.
+Anti-Semitism describes hostile or derogatory ideas or actions against Jewish people on the basis of their race and/or religion.
 The term was first used by Wilhelm Marr, a German writer, in 1879.

 arbeitlager (see labour camp)